THE PSYCHOLOGY OF GETTING DRESSED

 What is wardrobe paralysis?

-Wardrobe paralysis is the experience of feeling like you have nothing to wear despite owning a closet full of clothes.
+Wardrobe paralysis is the feeling of having nothing to wear despite owning a closet full of clothes.
 It's not about the quantity of clothes you own.
-It's a psychological phenomenon rooted in choice overload — the counterintuitive finding that more options make decisions harder, not easier.
+Barry Schwartz wrote a whole book about this — the Paradox of Choice — which basically says that beyond a certain point, more options make decisions harder, not easier.
+In wardrobe terms: owning 100 items doesn't give you 100 more choices.
+It just makes the decision worse before you've had your first cup of coffee.

 The numbers behind the problem